rupal-sonawane/datacloud-mcp-query/README.md

 ### Optional Environment Variables

 - `SF_LOGIN_URL`: The Salesforce login URL (default: 'login.salesforce.com')
-- `CALLBACK_URL`: The OAuth callback URL for the authentication flow (default: 'http://localhost:5556/Callback').
+- `SF_CALLBACK_URL`: The OAuth callback URL for the authentication flow (default: 'http://localhost:5556/Callback').
 This URL must be registered in your Salesforce connected app settings.
 See [Connected App Setup Guide](CONNECTED_APP_SETUP.md) for detailed instructions.
 - `DEFAULT_LIST_TABLE_FILTER`: Filter pattern for listing tables (default: '%').
 You can use this to filter for example to known "curated" tables that all share the same prefix.
 You can use the SQL Like syntax to express the filters.

 ## Available Tools